 Hobo signs were typically drawn onto utility poles using charcoal or some other type of temporary writing material that would wash out in time with the weather.
 Sometimes they would write on railroad trestle abutments, outcropping rocks, or even on houses when referring to those who lived inside.
 Billboards, when they first appeared, were also prime places for signs.
 When more automobiles, and consequentially more roads, were built, hobos created their own extensive system for charting routes for those who would travel the highway.

-The hobo sign language was hardly a formal system, constantly in flux.
+The hobo sign language was hardly a formal system, constantly in flux, thus much of the hobo sign language has been lost to time.
 The signs had to keep up with new ways of life (such as the addition of roads), and like most languages it had its own dialects in different parts of the country.
 Also, the signs were often changed when it became evident that locals were writing hobo signs for their own amusement.
 One had to keep meeting up at hobo gathering spots to stay on top of the current system.